-- (m) exercise, with respect to the staff of the EU Centre, the powers conferred by the Staff Regulations on the Appointing Authority and by the Conditions of Employment of Other Servants on the EU Centre Empowered to Conclude a Contract of Employment ("the appointing authority powers"); - (n) adopt appropriate implementing rules for giving effect to the Staff Regulations and the Conditions of Employment of Other Servants in accordance with Article 110(2) of the Staff Regulations; - (o) appoint the Executive Director and remove him/her from office, in accordance with Article 65; - (p) appoint an Accounting Officer, who may be the Commission's Accounting Officer, subject to the Staff Regulations and the Conditions of Employment of other servants, who shall be totally independent in the performance of his/her duties; - (q) ensure adequate follow-up to findings and recommendations stemming from the internal or external audit reports and evaluations, as well as from investigations of the European Anti-Fraud Office (OLAF); - (r) adopt the financial rules applicable to the EU Centre; - (s) take all decisions on the establishment of the EU Centre's internal structures and, where necessary, their modification; - (t) appoint a Data Protection Officer; - (u) adopt internal guidelines further specifying the procedures for the processing of information in accordance with Article 51, after consulting the European Data Protection Supervisor; - (v) authorise the conclusion of memoranda of understanding referred to in Article 53(3) and Article 54(2).

-- Formerly Art 62(2)(i).

-- Formerly Art 62(2)(j).

-- Formerly Art 62(2)(k).

-- Formerly Art 62(2)(1).

-- Formerly Art 62(2)(m).

-- Formerly Art 62(2)(n).
+- (1) adopt an anti-fraud strategy, proportionate to fraud risks taking into account the costs and benefits of the measures to be implemented, an efficiency gains and synergies strategy, a strategy for cooperation with third countries and/or international organisations, and a strategy for the organisational management and internal control systems75; - (m) exercise, with respect to the staff of the EU Centre, the powers conferred by the Staff Regulations on the Appointing Authority and by the Conditions of Employment of Other Servants on the EU Centre Empowered to Conclude a Contract of Employment76 ("the appointing authority powers")77; - (n) adopt appropriate implementing rules for giving effect to the Staff Regulations and the Conditions of Employment of Other Servants in accordance with Article 110(2) of the Staff Regulations78; - (o) appoint the Executive Director and remove him/her from office, in accordance with Article 6579; - (p) appoint an Accounting Officer, who may be the Commission's Accounting Officer, subject to the Staff Regulations and the Conditions of Employment of other servants, who shall be totally independent in the performance of his/her duties80; - (q) ensure adequate follow-up to findings and recommendations stemming from the internal or external audit reports and evaluations, as well as from investigations of the European Anti-Fraud Office (OLAF)81; - (r) adopt the financial rules applicable to the EU Centre82; - (s) take all decisions on the establishment of the EU Centre's internal structures and, where necessary, their modification83; - (t) appoint a Data Protection Officer84; - 75 Formerly Art 62(2)(d). - 76 Regulation (EEC, Euratom, ECSC) No 259/68 of the Council of 29 February 1968 laying down the Staff Regulations of Officials and the Conditions of Employment of Other Servants of the European Communities and instituting special measures temporarily applicable to officials of the Commission (OJ L 56, 4.3.1968, p.
+1) - 77 Formerly Art 62(2)(g). - 78 Formerly Art 62(2)(h). - 79 Formerly Art 62(2)(i). - 80 Formerly Art 62(2)(j). - Formerly Art 62(2)(k).
+Formerly Art 62(2)(k). - Formerly Art 62(2)(k).
+82 Formerly Art 62(2)(l). - 83 Formerly Art 62(2)(m). - Formerly Art 62(2)(n).
+84 Formerly Art 62(2)(n).

-- Formerly Art 62(2)(0).

-- Formerly Art 62(2)(p).